Salespeople constantly put themselves out there, and no one is safe from fear of rejection.

 Ask your salespeople, “‘Is this fear you have about what’s going to happen when you dial – is it real or are you making it up?’
 If people can shift how they think about it, they can shift the behavior,” Weiss said.

-When you’re afraid, it’s easy to assume you’re the only one experiencing this challenge, which makes things worse.
-As the business owner, share the team average of the number of calls it takes to get a “yes,” so your salespeople know they’re not alone.
+When you fear rejection, it’s easy to assume you’re the only one experiencing this challenge, which makes things worse.
+As the business owner advising on how to overcome fear of rejection, share the team average of the number of calls it takes to get a “yes,” so your salespeople know they’re not alone.
+This helps them realize that the experience of rejection is not only part of life, but a very common part of the process.

 Shift the focus from the result they can’t control (a closed sale) to the action they can control (picking up the phone).
 “If you make 20 calls a day for five days, you’ll get rid of fear, and you’ll have success: you’ll get three appointments and one sale,” Surath said.